Raja Beta Reloaded!

 Since my appearance on The Seen and the Unseen last week, I have been flooded with kind comments, feedback, and - true to the Amit Varma fanbase - links to some amazing books.

-Also thanks to Amit, there is an unusually large number of readers who are getting this email for the first time today.
+Also thanks to the podcast, there is an unusually large number of readers who are getting this email for the first time today.

 After a sudden boost in subscriptions, it is customary for newsletter writers to welcome new readers with a re-introduction.
 But all of this week’s new readers have come after listening to a six-hour-long introduction to Womaning, so I am going to jump right in.